plandes/userauth/README.md

-# Java User Auth
+# Java Command Line User Authentication

-User interface to authenticate and get user information in UNIX/Linux environments.
+This is an interface to authenticate and get user information in UNIX/Linux environments.
+This just wraps command line utilities and so that JNI, and thus, system specific compilation can be avoided.

+Specifically, this provides:
+* User authentication using the [pwauth] binary.
+* User full name and other basic information using the [getent] binary.

+Paths of these binaries default to those on Debian systems.

 ## Obtaining